City Sightseeing: Company history

 In 2003, operations started in Italy.
 During this year, City Sightseeing introduced the first purpose-built sightseeing bus.
 It was an Ayats Bravo City bodied Volvo B7Ls.
-They featured equipment specifically designed for tours and were "Low floor."
+They featured equipment specifically designed for tours and were "low floor".
 These appeared first in Spain and then in the UK.
 By 2004 they were featured around the world.

 Since 2004, the company has been part of Singapore Ducktours, sold to RATP Group in September 2014.
 Both London and Singapore's City Sightseeing operations are under Extrapolitan Sightseeing Group.
+Extrapolitan had transferred City Sightseeing's operations to Julia Travel for both London and Singapore in 2023, and for Singapore's case Julia Travel has collaborated with Gojek.

 Ensignbus owned the operations in Bath, Cardiff, Eastbourne and Windsor until its subsidiary, Bath Bus Company, was sold to the RATP Group in February 2011.
 It also owned the operation in Cambridge and Stratford-upon-Avon, but these were passed to Stagecoach, who also provided normal bus services in that area.

 In 2011, Ensignbus sold its 100% ownership of the business to the Spanish franchisee Enrique Ybarra's City Sightseeing Worldwide of Spain.

 Ensignbus retained its ownership of City Sightseeing in Sydney, but sold its interest in City Sightseeing Italy and its shareholding in Washington, D.C.
 This was sold to Big Bus Tours in September 2011.
 Sydney, along with several other locations, including Munich, Frankfurt, Perth and Bristol have all left City Sightseeing, and now operate independently.
 The Mornington Peninsula service which commenced 1 November 2014, ceased on 25 January 2015.

+Operations

-According to its website in April 2021, City Sightseeing had operations in 78 cities in 31 countries.
+According to its website in July 2025, City Sightseeing had operations in 77 cities in 29 countries.